el-cultivo/cltvo-scrollIt.js/README.md

 ### [Demo and more information](http://bytemuse.com/scrollIt.js)

+## Forked differences
+- Changes URL while scrolling via the updateActive method using **HTML5 history API**.
+- Uses **unevent.js** so that the watchActive method doesn't run on EVERY scroll event.
+- Yo can name your sections (data-scroll-index) with strings instaed of numbers.

 ## About
 ScrollIt.js(scroll•it•dot•js) makes it easy to make long, vertically scrolling pages.
 This is why it rocks: